After-dev/AoC20-Python/day-03/README.md

 Starting at the top-left corner of your map and following a slope of right 3 and down 1, **how many trees would you encounter?**

 ### Solution
-To solve this problem, we must have in mind following idea:
+To solve this problem, we must keep in mind following idea:
 * Our data is a part of the forest.
 For example:
 ```
 ..##.......